If you’re wanting to grow medicinal echinacea plants, then you’ll want to know which echinacea plants are most commonly used for natural remedies.

 E. purpurea, E. pallida, and E. angustifolia.

-I’m LeAura Alderson, a garden, herb and plant enthusiast with a passion for discovering the many edible and medicinal benefits of the plants all around us, including the weeds!
-I’m a writer, editor and media publisher for our family of websites.
+I’m LeAura Alderson, a garden, herb and plant enthusiast with a passion for discovering the many edible and medicinal benefits of the plants all around us, including the weeds, while transforming the land through regenerative permaculture practice.
+I am also a writer, editor and media publisher (now mostly retired due to replacement by AI), but which now allows more time to build our regenerative permaculture homestead farm.